Omni Amelia Island Resort & Spa

 Google

 Beautiful resort, and very attentive staff!
-We stay 4 nights, and the first night our room was hot and the best was super firm for our comfort.
+We stayed 4 nights, and the first night our room was hot and the bed was super firm for our comfort.
 The morning after, I received a text asking about our stay.
 To which I replied stating the above issues, but otherwise everything has been great.
 They promptly had someone look at our a/ c, and had housekeeping put a mattress topper on our bed.
 Night two, we slept like babies!
 We enjoyed a day at the beach and a day at the pool, the breakfasts offered in the lobby bar were excellent and the dining at the restaurants on property were superb.
 Def looking forward to coming back here!

 Google